 Leave it to me to post about a steaming soup in the break of summer.
-I’ve done it before, and I’ll probably do it again.
+I’ve done it before (remember when I made tomato clobber in the midst of summer?), and I’ll probably do it again.
 Breaking the rules of blogging and working at my own speed.

 So far we have made Bellingham, WA, our new home for the last 6 weeks.
 Working a lot, but at the same time we’re making it important to check out the local scenery and get a a lay of the land.
 One of the most mesmerizing things about living in the PNW is the vast amount of local eats available at a fingertips reach.
 Right before we moved, I selfishly thought about how we may miss a lot of the things that I loved about Cali, the multi-multiculturalism, our neighbors homegrown lemons and of course, avocados.
 You know, the usual stressors.
 But it wasn’t until really diving into the farmers markets and chatting with the locals, that I realized there is a whole sleuth of local and delicious eating possibilities here.